martenframework/marten/docs/versioned_docs/version-0.1/security/introduction.md

 sidebar_label: Introduction
 ---

-This document describres the main security features that are provided by the Marten web framework.
+This document describees the main security features that are provided by the Marten web framework.

 ## Cross-Site Request Forgery protection